Robinhood fined $70 million for harming 'millions' via misleading info, outages

 The SEC has also taken aim at Robinhood, last year fining the company $65 million to settle charges it misled customers about its revenue sources.

-The agency is also mulling new rules to rein in “gamification,” game-like features that encourage trading, and payment-for-order flow, whereby brokers send retail customer orders to wholesale brokers in return for a fee - practices both deployed by Robinhood.
+Still, Robinhood’s legal and regulatory woes are unlikely to be over.
+The SEC is also mulling new rules to rein in “gamification,” game-like features that encourage trading, and payment-for-order flow, whereby brokers send retail customer orders to wholesale brokers in return for a fee - practices both deployed by Robinhood.

 Massachusetts Secretary of State Bill Galvin, who is also pursuing a case against the company, said he was “delighted” FINRA had pursued Robinhood’s misconduct, but questioned whether the $12.6 million customer restitution was sufficient.

-Reporting by Pete Schroeder and Chris Prentice in Washington, additional reporting by Nate Raymond in Boston and Anirban Sen in BengaluruEditing by Paul Simao, Michelle Price and Rosalba O’Brien
+Reporting by Pete Schroeder and Chris Prentice in Washington, additional reporting by Nate Raymond in Boston and Anirban Sen in BengaluruEditing by Paul Simao, Michelle Price, Rosalba O’Brien and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.